 - The Consell de Mallorca’s shipbuilders workshop.
 The Maritime Heritage team of the Department of Sustainability and Environment will present their activities on recovering traditional wooden boats and their educational programme “Discover the Maritime Heritage” (good practice) to disseminate the whole traditional boat construction process to students.

 - The headquarter of fishermen guild of Palma as cultural heritage asset for a future cultural route.
 This visit will be a good opportunity to listen to opinions from fishermen and to know cultural assets related to this fishing community (fishing harbor, fish market, fishing techniques, traditional vessels…)

 - The Cala Gamba Yacht Club, located in Palma, has more than 20 years of experience promoting the lateen sailing navigation and traditional vessels (good practice).

-On Thursday afternoon all initiatives will be peer reviewed by partners and stakeholders.
+All initiatives will be peer reviewed by partners and stakeholders.

-As an optional activity, a visit to the Cuttlefish Fair (Fira de sa Sípia) is planned on Saturday.
+As an optional activity, a visit to the Cuttlefish Fair (Fira de sa Sípia) is planned as well.
 This local fair is a three days event organized yearly during April by the Municipality of Alcúdia, and it is focused on a local fishing product.
 Food tasting based on cuttlefish recipes and other cultural activities like exhibitions, concerts, live demonstrations on traditional skills are usually organized within this event.

 For more information, please contact: [email protected]